43 Most Powerful Bible Verses About Protection and Safety

 Keep me, O Lord, from the hands of the wicked; preserve me from the violent man; who have purposed to overthrow my goings.

-This psalm by David was a cry to God to save him from slander against him.
+This psalm by David was a cry to God to save him from slander and violence.
+It reminds us that we can bring every threat—whether physical or reputational—to God in prayer, trusting Him to preserve our steps.

 Deliver me from mine enemies, O my God: defend me from them that rise up against me.